-The rules surrounding recycling are confusing, and seem like they’re constantly changing.
-In a 2014 online poll by the Institute of Scrap Recycling Industries and Earth911, 65% of respondents said they didn’t understand which plastics are acceptable in curbside collection.
+The rules surrounding recycling are confusing and seem like they’re constantly changing.
+In a 2014 online poll by the Institute of Scrap Recycling Industries and Earth911, 65% of respondents said they didn’t understand which plastics are acceptable in the curbside collection.
 Confusion leads to contaminated recycling, rendering it useless.

 Now though, advances in technology mean that bottles are ground into flakes before being vigorously washed in the recycling process.
 The washed cap material is then separated from the bottle material during a water bath float/sink process.
 The caps will sink, and the flakes will float.
 Both materials are then recycled into new items.
-Industry groups now strongly encourage consumers to leave that cap on.
+Industry groups now strongly encourage consumers to recycle with the cap on.
 Here’s an illustrated view of that process:

 One more change — we used to be encouraged to flatten the bottle before replacing the cap.
 This helps the bottle be identified during the sorting process, we were told.
 But the Association of Plastic Recyclers has other advice.
 “Flattening bottles can lead to improper sortation, and they may end up in the paper stream.
 Retaining a 3D form can help containers be successfully sorted.”